-Manufacturing: Danish-design, made in Malaysia, Morrocco I Materials: 100% natural rubber from Hevea Brasiliensis trees (aka: rubber trees) I Parent Run: Founded by Terese shortly after having her baby I Non-Toxic Credentials: BPA, PVC, Phthlatae Free
+Manufacturing: Danish-design, made in Malaysia, Morocco I Materials: 100% natural rubber from Hevea Brasiliensis trees (aka: rubber trees) I Parent Run: Founded by Terese shortly after having her baby I Non-Toxic Credentials: BPA, PVC, Phthlatae Free

-They’re all sealed, meaning there’s no holes for water to get into.
+They’re all sealed, meaning there’s no holes for water to get into (and mold).
 I’ve had to throw out more than a few bath toys in my day after seeing black water sloshing around inside, so appreciate when toy makers go to the effort to prevent mold from taking root.

 According to Hevea Communications Director, Torben Hoffeldt:

 The latex we use is 100% natural and all our products are throughly tested with internationally acclaimed testing agencies.
 Whenever we enter a market, we naturally meet all the safety standards.
 Since all our products are made from natural rubber, our products per definition “contains no plastic, BPA, petroleum, phthalates, PVC, or artificial additives”.

 We have a Hevea rubber duck, and this is one of my top choices for babies because it is so soft to the touch.

 In my experience, very young children can be extremely touch sensitive when it comes to anything that feels hard or rough.
 Our Hevea bath toy is silky soft, and really pleasant to touch when it’s wet or dry.
 For this reason, I prefer Hevea to CaaOcho for infants and baby’s first bath toys.